strath-ace/smart-dao/README.md

-### (Project 2 - Proof of Optimality for a Decentralised EO Data Processing Architecture)[./smart_contracts]
+### Project 2 - Proof of Optimality for a Decentralised EO Data Processing Architecture

-This repository contains the code of the (paper)[https://pureportal.strath.ac.uk/en/publications/proof-of-optimality-for-a-decentralised-eo-data-processing-archit] published in the (Proceedings of the 2023 conference on Big Data from Space (BiDS’23))[https://op.europa.eu/en/publication-detail/-/publication/10ba86b1-7c63-11ee-99ba-01aa75ed71a1/language-en].
+This repository `smart_contracts` contains the code of the (paper)[https://pureportal.strath.ac.uk/en/publications/proof-of-optimality-for-a-decentralised-eo-data-processing-archit] published in the (Proceedings of the 2023 conference on Big Data from Space (BiDS’23))[https://op.europa.eu/en/publication-detail/-/publication/10ba86b1-7c63-11ee-99ba-01aa75ed71a1/language-en].

 If you are using this code in full or in part, please cite our work as:
 ```bibtex